Skip to main content

 cliproxy:

-kiro_no_incognito: false # Default: false
+kiro_no_incognito: true # Default: true

 Behavior: